 Various events and festivals take place year round.
-Outdoor pursuits include sailing, surfing, windsurfing with Cowes week and Round the Island Yacht Race taking place annually.
+Outdoor pursuits include sailing, surfing, paddle boarding, windsurfing with Cowes week and Round the Island Yacht Race taking place annually.
 There are also the benefits of fishing, Horse Riding, Golfing, Paragliding and cycling with many safe cycle routes.
-The most popular events are the Isle of Wight Rock Festival with many top artists, Wight Air Extreme Sports Festival, Garlic Festival, the largest Walking Festival in the UK, Cycling Festival, Powerboat Racing and the up and coming Beer Bus weekend.
+The most popular events are the Isle of Wight Rock Festival with many top artists, Garlic Festival, the largest Walking Festival in the UK, Cycling Festival, Powerboat Racing and the up and coming Beer Bus weekend.

 There are plenty of places of interest to see, these include the famous Needles and Alum bay with its coloured sands, Osborne House, Carisbrooke Castle, Godshill with its historic church and numerous tea gardens, many historic mansion houses plus lots of fun-filled attractions for the younger visitor to keep happy and entertained.